-The Board of Directors has an Executive Committee, an Audit Committee, a Compensation Committee and a Governance and Nominating Committee.
+The Board of Directors has an Executive Committee, an Audit Committee, a Compensation Committee, a Governance and Nominating Committee and an Operating Improvement Committee.
 The Executive Committee has the power and authority of the Board of Directors in the interim period between Board meetings.
-The functions of each of the Audit Committee, the Compensation Committee and the Governance and Nominating Committee are governed by charters that have been adopted by the Board of Directors.
+The functions of each of the Audit Committee, the Compensation Committee, the Governance and Nominating Committee and the Operating Improvement Committee are governed by charters that have been adopted by the Board of Directors.
 The Board of Directors also has adopted Corporate Governance Guidelines to assist the Board of Directors in the exercise of its responsibilities, and a code of business conduct and ethics ("The Values & Expectations of 168") that applies to the Company's Directors, officers, and employees.

-The charters of the Audit Committee, Compensation Committee and Governance and Nominating Committee and the Corporate Governance Guidelines and The Values & Expectations of 168 are available on the Company's website at www.rpminc.com and in print to any stockholder who requests a copy.
+The charters of the Audit Committee, Compensation Committee, Governance and Nominating Committee and Operating Improvement Committee and the Corporate Governance Guidelines and The Values & Expectations of 168 are available on the Company's website at www.rpminc.com and in print to any stockholder who requests a copy.
 Requests for copies should be directed to Manager of Investor Relations, RPM International Inc., P.O.
 Box 777, Medina, Ohio 44258.
 The Company intends to disclose any amendments to The Values & Expectations of 168, and any waiver of The Values & Expectations of 168 granted to any Director or executive officer of the Company, on the Company's website.
 As of the date of this Proxy Statement, there have been no such waivers.